 | Invokana | Canagliflozin, an SGLT2 inhibitor | Works mainly by increasing urinary glucose removal. |

-Decision factors often include A1C goals, kidney function, cardiovascular history, weight considerations, hypoglycemia risk, genital or urinary infection history, cost and coverage, and personal preferences about tablets or injections.
-Those factors can change over time, so medication reviews are part of ongoing diabetes care.
+Decision factors often include A1C goals, kidney function, cardiovascular history, weight considerations, hypoglycemia risk, genital or urinary infection history, coverage, cost, and personal preferences about tablets or injections.
+Those factors can change over time, so medication reviews remain part of ongoing diabetes care.

 Monitoring, Sick-Day Questions, and Daily Practicalities

-Because the Invokana drug class works in the kidney, kidney function is a central monitoring point.
+Because this medicine works in the kidney, kidney function is a central monitoring point.
 A clinician may review estimated glomerular filtration rate, urine albumin results, blood pressure, A1C, home glucose patterns, and symptoms of dehydration or infection.
-The purpose is not just to lower a number.
-It is to match treatment to the person’s risk profile and day-to-day safety.
+The goal is not only to lower a number.
+It is to match treatment to the person’s overall risk profile.

 Home glucose readings can be useful, especially when canagliflozin is combined with insulin or medicines that can cause low blood sugar.
 Some devices and lab reports use different glucose units.
-This converter can help compare values in mg/dL and mmol/L when reading reports or discussing records.
+This converter helps compare mg/dL and mmol/L values when reviewing records or preparing for a diabetes visit.
 It does not interpret results or replace clinical guidance.

 Blood Glucose Unit Converter